alttch/eva-hmi-block_ui/doc/navigation.rst

         - {icon: 'sensors.png', name: 'Sensors', url: /ui/sensors.j2}

-where **serial** and **index_landscape**  parameters are used by smartphone app only and are ignored by HMI application.
+where **serial** and **index_landscape**  parameters are used by smartphone app only and ignored by HMI application.

-Parameter **index** is used for the main UI page.
+Parameter **index** is used to specify the main UI page.
 Menu is built from **menu** section entries, menu icons are located in *.evahi/icons* folder.